BT Group: Buildings and facilities

 As BT operates in around 180 countries, it owns and leases a range of buildings and facilities in the UK and around the world.
 In 2001, it sold some of its UK property portfolio for £2.38 billion to Telereal Trillium in a 30-year leaseback.
 The deal included 6,700 properties and contributed towards alleviating its debt at the time, with the main advantage being flexibility as it allows BT to vacate property over time, so as to adapt to changing operational requirements.

 Headquarters

 Until December 2021, BT Group's world headquarters and registered office was the BT Centre, a 10-storey office building at 81 Newgate Street in the City of London, opposite St Paul's tube station.
-In November 2021 BT relocated to new headquarters at One Braham, a brand new 18-storey building completed earlier in 2021.
+In November 2021, BT relocated to new headquarters at One Braham, a brand new 18-storey building completed earlier in 2021.
+In March 2024, BT Group opened a new multi-million-pound hub and Welsh headquarters in Cardiff for 1,000 BT Group employees.

 Buildings and stations

 Some of its UK buildings and stations are: